sdiehl/write-you-a-haskell/003_lambda_calculus.md

 The core type of the pretty printer is the ``Doc`` type which is the abstract type of documents.
-Combinators over this type will manipulate the internal structure of this document which is then finally reified to an physical string using the ``render`` function.
+Combinators over this type will manipulate the internal structure of this document which is then finally reified to a physical string using the ``render`` function.
 Since we intend to pretty print across multiple types we will create a ``Pretty`` typeclass.